Take a look at these clever baby wearing in winter hacks…

 Buy a pattern and make your own…

-You may also like to read our full baby wearing in winter post.
+Read our read our full baby wearing in winter post here.

 Do you have any other baby wearing in winter hacks to share?